A Patient’s Guide to Rotator Cuff Tears

 What does a rotator cuff tear feel like?

 Rotator cuff tears cause pain and weakness in the affected shoulder.
 In some cases, a rotator cuff may tear only partially.
 The shoulder may be painful, but you can still move the arm in a normal range of motion.
 In general, the larger the tear, the more weakness it causes.

 Most rotator cuff tears cause a vague pain in the shoulder area.
 They may also cause a catching sensation when you move your arm.
 Most people say they can’t sleep on the affected side due to the pain.

-Your doctor will ask questions about your medical history, your injury, and your pain.
-Your doctor will then do a physical examination of the shoulder.
-The physical exam is most helpful in diagnosing a rotator cuff tear.
-A complete tear is usually very obvious.
-If your doctor can move the arm in a normal range of motion, but you can't move the arm yourself, you most likely have a torn rotator cuff.
+Dr. Kiritsis will ask questions about your medical history, your injury, and your pain.
+Dr. Kiritsis will then do a physical examination of the shoulder.
+The physical exam is often helpful in diagnosing a rotator cuff tear.
+However, often it is difficult to diagnose a tear just with the physical exam.

 Dr. Kiritsis may ask you to have a magnetic resonance imaging (MRI) scan.

 An MRI scan is a special imaging test that uses magnetic waves to create pictures of the shoulder in slices.
 The MRI scan shows tendons as well as bones.
 This test is painless and requires no needles or injections.